 Shooting public or government property like public streets and public sidewalks, or government buildings do not generally require a location release.
 But be aware, that a permit may be required if your production causes any disruption to the normal traffic flow of people or vehicles.
 If there is a large crew, a need for cleanup, security, or closing on streets or sidewalks, a permit will likely need to be obtained.
 Without a permit, you may get shut down in the middle of your shoot and not get what you need.

 Shooting on public property where a private business sign is clearly visible to the public, will not generally require a location release from the business in much the same way as you don’t need a talent release from someone walking down the street.

-But shooting various aspects of a private property can cause problems without a release.
-The same goes for shooting on private property or inside of a private building.
+But shooting various aspects of the private property can cause problems without a release.
+The same goes for shooting on private property or inside a private building.
 You will always need a release to cover yourself in these situations.